edelgrace/blog/content/post/2011-08-28-dir-en-grey-challenge-day-14.md

 author: Edel
 type: post
 date: 2011-08-28T23:13:15+00:00
-excerpt: 'Listening to: Existence by L&#8217;Arc~en~Ciel Fave song atm: Honey Vanity by Közi Fave musician(s) atm: Közi Your first Dir en grey song.
+excerpt: 'Listening to: Existence by L'Arc~en~Ciel Fave song atm: Honey Vanity by Közi Fave musician(s) atm: Közi Your first Dir en grey song.
 The Pledge (Acoustic Version).
 The first day should have made it clear.
-Although I sound mad, I&#8217;m really not.
+Although I sound mad, I'm really not.
 A lot of these questions are overlapping.
-It&#8217;s just annoying to have to repeat [...]'
+It's just annoying to have to repeat [...]'
 url: /life/dir-en-grey-challenge-day-14/
 syndication_source:
   - Musical Broken Phrases